IgnjatRadojicic/ModbusTCPSCADA/README.md

 ## What I learned

-This project was my first serious contact with industrial communication protocols and multi-threaded C# applications.
+This project was my first serious contact with industrial communication protocols.
 The concrete things I took away:

 **Low-level protocol work.** Writing `PackRequest` and `ParseResponse` by hand forced me to actually think about memory layout - how a number larger than a byte is split across bytes, why endianness matters, and why `IPAddress.HostToNetworkOrder` is necessary on Intel CPUs.
 It is one thing to read that Modbus TCP is big-endian, and another to spend half an hour debugging a byte-swap bug.